railsware/upterm/README.md

 ###### Autocompletion

 Black Screen shows the autocompletion box as you type and tries to be smart about what to suggest.
-Often you can find useful additional information to the right of the autocomplete, e.g. expanded alias value, history substitutions for `!!` and friends, command descriptions, etc. And you can [write your own autocompletion providers](src/plugins/autocompletion_providers) too!
+Often you can find useful additional information on the right side of the autocompletion, e.g. expanded alias value, history substitutions for `!!`, command descriptions, value of the previous directory (`cd -`), etc.

 ###### Compatibility

-We aim to be compatible at least with [VT100](https://en.wikipedia.org/wiki/VT100), meaning that all your favorite programs (emacs, vim, ssh, htop, etc.) should work as expected.
+We aim to be compatible at least with [VT100](https://en.wikipedia.org/wiki/VT100).
+All the programs (emacs, ssh, vim) should work as expected.

 Installation
 ------------